7Block Labs

 References and further reading

-7Block Labs can implement this end to end—subscription, queries, filters, incident routing, and automated responses—across your main DAO Safe and any sub‑treasury Safes on L2s.
+7Block Labs has got you covered from A to Z. We're talking about everything you need: subscriptions, queries, filters, incident routing, and automated responses.
+Plus, it works seamlessly with your main DAO Safe and any sub-treasury Safes on L2s.

 Like what you're reading?
 Let's build together.